askomics/flaskomics/docs/query.md

 ![query builder](img/query_builder.png "Query builder, Differential Expression is the selected entity, GeneLink is a suggested entity")

-## Entity attribute
+## Entity attributes

 The currently selected entity's attribute are shown as attribute boxes on the right of the graph.
 By default, every instantiated entity has its **label** attribute set to visible (though it can be toggled off).
 Various filters are available to further refine the query.

+Each attribute type has its own filters :

+- Entity URI, entity label, and String attribute type: exact match or regular expression (equal or not equal)
+- Numeric attribute type, FALDO start, FALDO end: comparison operators
+- Category attribute type, FALDO reference, FALDO strand: Value selection among a list
+- Date attribute type: comparison operators with a date picker
+- Boolean attribute type: "True" or "False" selector

 !!!
 Warning
-    Due to the way SPARQL works, any result row with an empty value in any of its column will not be shown.
+    Due to the way SPARQL works, any result row with an empty value in **any** of its column will not be shown.
 You can force the display of these rows by using the <i class="fa fa-question-circle></i> button.

 !!! info
     For the Category type, you can Ctrl+Click to either deselect a value, or select multiple values.